-Health is wealth, as you may have heard your parents and grandparents telling you that since you were kids.
-That is the reason we need to not only make smarter lifestyle choices but also invest in a health insurance to protect ourselves against the financial risk of serious illnesses.
-When you have the best health insurance in your portfolio, you not only avoid financial burdens, but also get access to quality medical care quickly.
+Health is wealth, as you may have heard your parents and grandparents telling you since you were kids.
+That is the reason we need to not only make smarter lifestyle choices but also invest in health insurance to protect ourselves against the financial risk of serious illnesses.
+When you have the best health insurance in your portfolio, you not only avoid financial burdens but also get access to quality medical care quickly.

 However, to be able to enjoy these benefits, you need to have the right health insurance policy.
 If you are planning to buy one, you need to consider a number of factors.
-One of those factors is health insurance claim settlement ratio.
+One of those factors is the health insurance claim settlement ratio.

 If you are wondering why this ratio is important and why you need to pay attention to it, then this article will answer all these questions and more.

-What is claim settlement ratio (CSR)?
+What is the claim settlement ratio (CSR)?

-How is claim settlement ratio calculated?
+How is the claim settlement ratio calculated?

 The health insurance claim settlement ratio is calculated as total claims paid in a year / total claims received + outstanding claims